Snipets

 After doing all he could to relieve the boy's sufferings, Mr, Drltt awaited developments.

-Presently the south-bound passenger train due here at 6:30 hove in sight, was flagged by Mr. Dritt, and
+Presently the south-bound passenger train due here at 6:30 move in sight, was flagged by Mr.

-the hour stated above, Drs.
-Hetherington and Nye, who were called to the hospital, said that the boy's
+died at the hour stated above, Drs.
+Hetherington and Nye, who were called to the hospital, said

 After death the remains were taken in charge by Daniel Kilian, the undertaker.